zebpalmer/pyQRZ/README.rst

 .. code-block:: python

-    qrz = QRZ('./settings.cfg')
+    qrz = QRZ(cfg='./settings.cfg')
     result = qrz.callsign("w7atc")
     print result['fname'], result['name']
     print result['addr2'], result['state']
     print result['country']

-ALSO NOTE:
+NOTES:
-To use QRZ.com's XML API, a subscription is required.
-But, in my opinion it's the fastest and most complete (world wide) ham radio license database.
-If you don't have a QRZ.com subscription or aren't building an application (logging software) for those that do, this won't be of any use to you.
+To use QRZ.com's XML API for detailed data, a subscription is required.
+However, it appears you can get basic information with a standard QRZ user account.
+I wouldn't count on that though.

-My project will also incorperate the FCC database (free but USA only) I'll add that at some point.
+I am thinking about providing a free (and opensourced) callsign lookup service, probably start off as USA only.
+If this is of interest to you, feel free to contact me.
+Knowing it would be useful would make it a higher priority.